junh1024/junh1024-Documents/Media/Music Tagging Guide.md

 If the capitalization of the Titles are sensible & consistent, you can leave them.
 If they're not (like a mix of lowercase & proper case) & it seems not-deliberate, adopt a more generic system like proper case, unimportant (depends on context) words in lower case.
 For a more comprehensive guide on capitalization, see the [RYM capitalization guide](https://rateyourmusic.com/wiki/RYM:Capitalization) .
 Title should not contain anything else, like credits. e.g, "feat.
 Myka" is not actually part of the title.

 Case study: Pokemon
 Some artists put other information, like where it's from, like """Surf Theme (From "Pokemon Diamond / Pearl / Platinum")""".
 It could be abbreviated to "Surf Theme (From Pokemon DPPT)", or the source game info can be put in Comments.
-It's not goot to put just "From Pokemon" across all fields cuz different games have different surf themes.
-But for "Azalea Town (From Pokémon Gold - Silver Crystal)", the specific game is maybe redundant, since there's only 1 "Azalea Town" in the entire series, and you don't even need to put "Pokemon", cuz "Azalea Town" is quite Pokemon-specific.
+It's not goot to put just "From Pokemon" across all fields since different games have different surf themes.
+But for "Azalea Town (From Pokémon Gold - Silver Crystal)", the specific game is maybe redundant, since there's only 1 "Azalea Town" in the entire series, and you don't even need to put "Pokemon", since "Azalea Town" is quite Pokemon-specific.
 But if you remove redundant info from fields, this may create inconsistency.
 So do what's sensible & appropriate, keeping in mind conciseness.
 And depending on how much time you're willing to spend.

 Artist
 ---
 Who the song is by.
 Featured artist credits also go here. e.g, "estha feat. mintea".
 For instrumental songs, it makes no sense to have the Artist field same as the vocal song, since the artist does not sing.
 Instead, have anyone else, like the composer (if Composer is blank), arranger or producer.
 You can still have set Album Artist to the vocal artist if appropriate.
-For classical songs, the Artist field should be set to at least the orchestra.
-Cuz you can make music with an orchestra (but no conductor), but not vice-versa.
+For classical songs, the Artist field should be set to at least the orchestra. since you can make music with an orchestra (but no conductor), but not vice-versa.
 And the orchestra is most of the artist.

 Album Artist
 ---
 Album Artist is supposed to give the whole album a single artist, if >0 songs have >1 artist.
 If it's a Michael Jackson/J5 compilation,  tracks may have "Michael Jackson" or "Jackson 5" in Artist, so you can set Album Artist to "Michael Jackson".
-If it's a multi-artist compilation with no single artist pioritized, you might use "Various Artists".
+If it's a multi-artist compilation with no single artist prioritized, you might use "Various Artists".
 If you have doujin music, you might have tracks with artists estha, koutaq, Taishi from the doujin circle "XL Project".
 So you can set Album Artist to "XL Project".
 If the whole album has only 1 artist,  Album Artist is redundant so it [can be blank](http://wiki.hydrogenaud.io/index.php?title=Foobar2000:Encouraged_Tag_Standards).

 Album
 ---
 Name of the album.
 Disc number is not actually part of the album.
 So, "Sampled Volume 3 (Disc 2)" is wrong.
 It should be "Sampled Volume 3" .
 Putting Disc number in the album means different discs are different albums, and maybe different (nested) folders.
 If the disc has a meaningful title, you can use that for Album instead, and put the boxset name in Comments & Path/Folder.
-You can use common abbreviations like "OST" for "Original Sountrack" to shorten long Album fields.
+You can use common abbreviations like "OST" for "Original Soundtrack" to shorten long Album fields.

 For classical (unless it has a specially made title), you can choose a generic title using a combination of work + other information, but try to keep it close to the original.